netpump-data/docs/docs/Software_Licence_Agreement_(EULA).md

 **Territory**: as specified in the Order.

+**Trade Mark**:

-**Trade Mark**: the trade mark “Netpump” (with Australian registration number 1815349 and United States USPTO registration number 5471970) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” or “Class 42” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;
+(a) the trade mark “Netpump” (with Australian registration number 1815349 and United States USPTO registration number 5471970) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” or “Class 42” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;

-- the trade mark “Pacbyte®” (with Australian registration number 1758251 and United States USPTO registration number 5253194) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” or “Class 42” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;
+(b) the trade mark “Pacbyte®” (with Australian registration number 1758251 and United States USPTO registration number 5253194) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” or “Class 42” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;

-- the trade mark “PacByte®” (with Australian registration number 1022257) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;
+(c) the trade mark “PacByte®” (with Australian registration number 1022257) or any extension, replacement, variation or adaptation of that trademark and whether Used in relation to any of the goods or services of “Class 9” as defined under the Australian Trademark IP Australia database www.ipaustralia.gov.au or otherwise;

-- any trademark that is the same as or similar to any of the trademarks described in (a), (b) or (c) that any member of the Pacbyte may register or permit to be registered in any jurisdiction; and
+(d) any trademark that is the same as or similar to any of the trademarks described in (a), (b) or (c) that any member of the Pacbyte may register or permit to be registered in any jurisdiction; and

-- any other trademark any member of the Pacbyte may develop or register or permit to be developed or registered with respect to the Intellectual Property.
+(e) any other trademark any member of the Pacbyte may develop or register or permit to be developed or registered with respect to the Intellectual Property.

 **Update**: means updates, fixes or other relatively minor modifications to the Software which are applied through the Licensor’s update process.